 HR-HPV infections were more common and lasted longer on average than LR-HPV infections.
 HPV acquisition was more common in younger women with multiple sexual partners.

 Ramanakumar, Agnihotram V.; Naud, Paulo; Roteli-Martins, Cecilia M.; de Carvalho, Newton S.; de Borba, Paola C.; Teixeira, Julio C.; Blatter, Mark; Moscicki, Anna-Barbara; Harper, Diane M.; Romanowski, Barbara; Tyring, Stephen K.; Ramjattan, Brian; Schuind, Anne; Dubin, Gary; and Franco, Eduardo L., "Incidence and Duration of Type-Specific Human Papillomavirus Infection in High-Risk HPV-Naïve Women: Results from the Control Arm of a Phase II HPV-16/18 Vaccine Trial" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2856.